augustovanderley/kafka-connect-rabbitmq/README.md

 You should have Java 8 and maven installed.

-Run `docker-compose up` to build and start containers.
+Run `docker-compose up --build` to build and start containers.

 Run `./bin/set_ambient.sh` to create queues, topics and connectors.